GuildOfWeavers/distaff/README.md

 | ADD       | 00011001 | Pops top two items from the stack, adds them, and pushes the result back onto the stack. |
 | SUB       | 00011010 | Pops top two items from the stack, subtracts the top item from the second to the top item, and pushes the result back onto the stack. |
 | MUL       | 00011011 | Pops top two items from the stack, multiplies them, and pushes the result back onto the stack. |

+If you'd like to check out some of the potential future instructions, look [here](https://github.com/GuildOfWeavers/distaff/blob/master/src/processor/opcodes.rs).

+## Fibonacci calculator

+TODO

 ## Performance